NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 }
 ```

+Please refer to [Configuration Schema](schema.md) for complete reference.

 ## Starting Clara DICOM Adapter

 Once you have configured Clara DICOM Adapter, run the following command to start the service: